sercankulcu/sercankulcu.github.io/_thoughts/the-joy-of-unexpected-happy-moments.md

 date: 2019-02-19
 description: "Some happy moments matter precisely because they were not planned, optimized, or forced into usefulness."
 tags:
-  - serendipity
+   - luck
    - happiness
    - reflection
 ---

 Some of my favorite moments arrived while I was trying to do something else.